-My first published book ‘Here is all I want to be’ was launched alongside a solo show of my work in the Aldeburgh Gallery and is an elegiac collection of Suffolk landscapes interwoven with a poetic text.
+My first published photobook ‘Here is all I want to be’ was launched alongside a solo show of my work in the Aldeburgh Gallery and is an elegiac collection of Suffolk landscapes interwoven with a poetic text.
 It was shortlisted for the Encontras da Imagem ‘First Photobook Award’ and exhibited in Braga, Portugal at the photo-festival in 2017.
 It was also well reviewed at the Unseen Photo festival in Amsterdam in 2017 and a copy is included in the Martin Parr Photobook collection which is now held in the Tate Modern archive.

-2018 Tessa was one of eleven shortlisted artists from Open Call for a commission by Photoworks to produce work for ‘Connect’, The Public Art programme for the 3 Ts redevelopment of The Royal Sussex County Hospital.
+2018 I was one of eleven shortlisted artists from Open Call for a commission by Photoworks to produce work for ‘Connect’, The Public Art programme for the 3 Ts redevelopment of The Royal Sussex County Hospital.

 2019-20 Selected by Photofusion in London to participate in LCN (London Creative Network) programme.